shehreendheda/katacoda-scenarios/logsintrov2/processlogs/step1.md

-In Log Configuration, you can add OOTB Integration Pipelines for common log sources and create custom pipelines for custom log sources to process your logs.
+In Logs Configuration, you can add OOTB Integration Pipelines for common log sources and create custom pipelines for custom log sources to process your logs.

 <a href="https://docs.datadoghq.com/logs/processing/pipelines/" target="_blank">Pipelines</a> are an ordered set of <a href="https://docs.datadoghq.com/logs/processing/processors/" target="_blank">processors</a> that are applied to a filtered subset of logs (after collection, but before indexing so all logs are processed).
-The resulting logs have a uniform structure with standard attribute names so that you can use them, along with assigned tags, to build search queries for log data throughout Datadog.
+The resulting logs have a uniform structure and attribute with standard naming convention so that you can use the attributes, along with assigned tags, to build search queries for log data throughout Datadog.

 Let's explore the different ways to add/create a Pipeline in Datadog: Adding an Integration Pipeline, creating a new custom pipeline, and cloning an existing pipeline.

 1. Navigate to <a href="https://app.datadoghq.com/logs/pipelines/" target="_datadog">**Logs > Configuration > Pipelines**</a>.

-    Because the log collection by Datadog is set up for the app, you'll see the **Datadog Agent**, **Ruby**, and **python** Integration Pipelines in the Pipelines list.
+    Because the log collection by Datadog is set up for the Storedog app, you'll see the **Datadog Agent**, **Ruby**, and **python** Integration Pipelines in the Pipelines list.

     Click the **Ruby** pipeline to view its list of processors.
 Hover over the processors.
 You'll see the view icon appear on the right.
 For some of the processors, click the icon to view their details.
 Note that you cannot edit an Integration Pipeline and its processors.